Suspended social workers

 You may be able to ask for help from colleagues or other social workers if you’re struggling with this.
 Sometimes a different perspective can be really helpful.

-Continuous professional development (CPD)
+Continuing professional development (CPD)

 If there was a particular practice issue relevant to your case, or maybe several, you could focus on undertaking relevant CPD to try to update your knowledge and skill in that particular area.

 You may need to inform some course providers that you are currently suspended.
 If you’re not sure, it is better to disclose your suspension to be on the safe side.
-Read more about CPD.